 Trafficking in Persons

-There were no confirmed reports during the year that the country was a source, destination, or transit country for victims of human trafficking.
+There were no confirmed reports during the year the country was a source, destination, or transit country for victims of human trafficking.

 Persons with Disabilities